pingidentity/terraform-provider-pingdirectory/README.md

 # Disclaimer - Provider in Development

 The PingDirectory Terraform provider is still in development, and breaking changes are likely.
 As such, it is not yet published on the Terraform registry.
-It does not currently fully support SSL trust for connecting with PingDirectory servers over HTTPS.

 ## Requirements
 * Terraform 1.1+